 Truxima® (rituximab-abbs)

+Any FDA-approved rituximab biosimilar product not listed here*

 “Rituximab” will be used to refer to all rituximab products without hyaluronidase.

 *Rituxan Hycela is unproven and not medically necessary for the treatment of non-oncology indications.

 For oncology indications and for Rituxan Hycela (rituximab/hyaluronidase human), please refer to the Medical Benefit Drug Policy titled Oncology Medication Clinical Coverage (for Louisiana Only) for updated information based upon the National Comprehensive Cancer Network (NCCN) Drugs & Biologics Compendium® (NCCN Compendium®).